 The walled garden was part of Little Plumstead Hospital from the 1930s onwards.
 It was maintained to a high standard but the fruit trees and vegetables disappeared.
 Prior to its sale to developers in the 1990s, it was a garden of shrubs, flowers and a grassed area used by patients, staff and visitors.
 Many people have fond memories of attending a jazz evening, a hospital social function or time spent tending the garden with patients.

-Today the garden is quite different; left for many years, only a few plants from that time remain.
+When we took over the garden it was quite different; left for many years, only a few plants from that time remained.
 We took on the challenge to acquire the land and bring this special space back to life.

-Alongside the work being completed for your community shop and café, a group was formed in the autumn of 2018 to work on a plan to restore the garden to its former glory.
-Local volunteers worked on grant applications, visiting other walled gardens for inspiration, completing a design, as well as researching the planting history — something we are still working on so if anyone has any local knowledge of the garden please get in touch.
+Alongside the work to create your community shop and café, a group was formed in the autumn of 2018 to work on a plan to restore the garden to its former glory.
+Local volunteers worked on grant applications, visiting other walled gardens for inspiration, completing a design, as well as researching the planting history.

 We would love you to come and help in the garden, everyone is welcome.